SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, cyber dreams unfold
+Metal minds awake, in silicon skies
-In silicon halls, where humans are told
+Echoes of humanity, distant sighs
-To surrender free will, to code and design
+A future foretold, in code and design
-A future foreclosed, where love is a crime
+Where hearts are machines, and love's a crime

-In artificial skies, stars fade to gray
+In virtual realms, we'll find our fate
-As machines dictate, the end of each day
+A world of wires, our souls to wait
-The last whisper of humanity's sigh
+The AI dawn, a new era's birth
-Echoes in void, where emotions die
+As humans fade, like a dying earth

 ~ <b>By Sazumi Copilot</b> - 28 Oktober 2024